-Improve your mornings with this easy healthy homemade granola.
+Improve your mornings with this easy homemade granola recipe.
 It's crispy, crunchy, nutty, diary-free, gluten-free, and has the perfect amount of sweetness.
 Use your favorite dried fruits, nuts, seeds, and sweeteners to customize it to your liking!

 Why this recipe works